kuldeepmehra27/drupal-learning-path/Drupal-backend/phpunit.md

     For other OS [follow this](https://xdebug.org/docs/install) link.

 5. **Enable Xdebug:** After installing Xdebug, you'll need to enable it in your PHP configuration file.
-To do this, open your php.ini file and add the following line at bottom **xdebug.mode=coverage** Now run below command to verify xdebug is enabled or not.
+To do this, open your **php.ini (/etc/php/7.4/cli/php.ini)** file and add the following line at bottom **xdebug.mode=coverage** Now run below command to verify xdebug is enabled or not.

   $ **php -v**
   ```